ls1intum/Artemis/supporting_scripts/generate_code_cov_table/README.md

 pip install -r requirements.txt
 ```

-3. Configure environment variables by copying the `env.example` file to `.env`:
+3. Configure environment variables by copying the `env.example` file to `.env` (use with caution, security risk!):
 ```
 cp env.example .env
 ```